 We take special pride in our hair.
 Hence, it is necessary to take good care of it with proper shampoo.
 If you do not face any hair or scalp issues, you can carry on with your shampoo.

-However, if you are experiencing irritation on your scalp, it can be a signal to switch your old shampoo out with a sulfate-free shampoo.
+However, if you are experiencing irritation on your scalp, it can be a signal to switch your old shampoo out with sulfate and paraben-free shampoo.

 Frequently Asked Questions